 Introduction

-Quite a lot has been already written in the internet about the OM System’s OM-1 camera, but I write down here some notes comparing it to the E-M1 Mk II and highlighting some use cases.
-I share this notes in case someone else finds them useful, although they are mostly intended for myself.
-Among the things frequently mentioned is a lack of improvement in image quality between old and new image sensors (e.g., OM system OM-1 vs OM-5 – The 10 Main Differences).
+Among the things frequently mentioned in the internet, especially in reviews written in haste, is a lack of improvement in image quality between old and new image sensors (e.g., OM system OM-1 vs OM-5 – The 10 Main Differences).
 This is one example of where my own experience differs drastically from the quick and dirty tests used by some blog writers.
 There are exceptions to such statements, of course, the most notable I have come across being the thorough and very informative videos at the The Narrowband Channel with the video OM1 Sensor, Everything You Need to Know being most relevant to the current post.
 For tips on using the OM-1, the videos at the channel ThomasEisl.Photography are easy to follow, well researched and consistent with my own experience.

 Image noise and high resolution modes